PlaidCloud/website/content/en/docs/concepts/scheduling-eviction/resource-bin-packing.md

 ## Enabling Bin Packing using RequestedToCapacityRatioResourceAllocation

-Kubernetes allows the users to specify the resources along with weights for each resource to score nodes based on the request to capacity ratio.
+PlaidCloud allows the users to specify the resources along with weights for each resource to score nodes based on the request to capacity ratio.
 This allows users to bin pack extended resources by using appropriate parameters and improves the utilization of scarce resources in large clusters.
 The